All characters have the same wound levels as a starting base:

 From this point, the number of O’s under each can change based on the characters Attributes, Gifts, Faults, and other Traits.
 But the minimum can never be lower than one O per wound level.

 The number of O’s are adjusted by using the plus or minus value of the characters Attributes.
 Strength modifies the number of O’s in the Scratched column.
-Stamina modifies the number of O’s in the Hurt column.
+Health modifies the number of O’s in the Hurt column.
 While Willpower modifies the number of O’s in the Very Hurt column.

 no wounds at all.
 The character is not necessarily healthy – he may be sick, for example.
 But he doesn’t have a combat wound that’s recent enough to be bothering him.